How to Become a Medical Instrument Technician

 Step 2: Apply for a Job

-To find a medical instrument technician job at any level, including entry levels like GS-3 and GS-4, candidates might check the Federal government's job listings.
+To find a medical instrument technician job at any level, candidates can check the Federal government's job listings.
 Beyond the indicated education and experience requirements, candidates must be U.S. citizens and pass a background check.
 A drug test may also be administered.

 - Earn life support certification.
 While such certification is not mandatory for this career, some employers prefer applicants to have Basic Cardiac Life Support and Advanced Cardiac Life Support certification prior to submitting an application.